eloots/Pi-Akka-Cluster/exercise_007_split_brain_resolver_keep_majority/README.md

   from the switch it is connected to
   - Observe what happens and try to explain it

-- Try your own scenarios: think about what other (network) failures can happen
+- Try your own scenarios - think about what other (network) failures can happen

 - Reconnect everything back together, stop what is still running and